dhruti96shah/ada_project_pinkfluffybunnies/README.md

     - based on the product category
     - based on demographics
     - based on the time of the year (seasonal patterns)
-- Customer point of view:  how profitable are discount campaigns for consumers? <br/>
+- Customer point of view:  how profitable are discount campaigns for consumers? <p>
 We will try and illustrate the conclusions drawn from the previous questions by building a data story around some products and their campaigns over time.

 ## Dataset